Choose a type

 Genes can develop changes over time.
 Genetic changes do not always cause problems, but they can cause conditions such as MDS.

 The names for different types of MDS are complicated.
 Your haematologist or clinical nurse specialist can explain the type of MDS you have and what this means.

 1 type of blood cell has become abnormal.

 2 or more types of blood cell have become abnormal.

 MDS with ring sideroblasts (MDS-RS)

-Some of the cells in the bone marrow have a ring of iron in them.
+Some of the cells in the bone marrow have small specks of iron inside them.
 These cells are called ring sideroblasts.